 Fortunately, there are a few strategies that have proven to be rather effective over the years.

 - Start slow: You don’t need to wear your hearing aids every day from morning till night at first.
 You can gradually work your way up to it.
 Start by wearing your hearing aid for one to four hours a day.
 With that being said, you’ll want to work up to using your hearing aids all day, but you don’t have to start there.

 - Get the right fit: Fitting your ears comfortably is what hearing aids are designed to do.
-You’ll absolutely want to discuss your fit with your hearing specialist right off the bat, but you’ll also want to consult your hearing specialist for follow-up fittings to make certain everything is working correctly and the fit is excellent.
-And for optimal comfort and effectiveness, you might want to consider a custom fit hearing aid.
+You’ll absolutely want to discuss your fit with us right off the bat, but you’ll also want to schedule follow-up fittings to make certain everything is working correctly and the fit is excellent.
+And for optimal comfort and effectiveness, you might want to consider a custom-fit hearing aid.

 - Practice: Once have your hearing aids, the world won’t sound quite the same.
 Adapting to sound, especially speech, might take a while.
 There are many practices (reading along with an audiobook or watching your favorite movie with the closed captions on) that can help you get better at this a little faster.